 Other research shows that low magnesium levels can hinder athletic performance.
 Endurance, strength, and energy during exercise are negatively affected due to a deficiency [14,15].

 Magnesium plays a role in the neurological processes that prevent pain.
-Thus, it can be a possible solution for preventing or reducing the intensity of migraines .
+Thus, it can be a possible solution for preventing or reducing the intensity of headache pain .

-Some research has shown that low magnesium levels are common among those who experience migraines.
-Supplementing with magnesium can help decrease the re-occurrence and severity of migraine attacks .
+Some research has shown that low magnesium levels are common among those who experience neurological pain.
+Supplementing with magnesium can help decrease the re-occurrence and severity of this type of pain .